feathersjs/docs/guides/chat/authentication.md

 [![Run in Postman](https://run.pstmn.io/button.svg)](https://app.getpostman.com/run-collection/9668636a9596d1e4a496)

-The returned token can then be used to authenticate the user it was created for by adding it to the `Authorization` header of new HTTP requests.
+The returned token can then be used to authenticate this specific user, by adding it to the `Authorization` header of new HTTP requests.

 ## Securing the messages service

-Now we have to restrict our messages service to authenticated users.
-If we run `feathers generate authentication` *before* generating other services,  the *feathers generate authentication* command will ask if the service should be restricted to authenticated users.
-Because we created the messages service first, however we have to update `src/services/messages/messages.hooks.js` manually to look like this:
+Let's restrict our messages service to authenticated users.
+If we had run `feathers generate authentication` *before* generating other services,  the *feathers generate authentication* command would have asked if the service should be restricted to authenticated users.
+However, since we created the messages service first, we now have to update `src/services/messages/messages.hooks.js` manually to look like this:

 ```js
 const { authenticate } = require('@feathersjs/authentication').hooks;